ran-codes/decap-cms-nextjs/content/home.md

 ---
-title: Awesome kitties
+title: SALURBAL DATA PORTAL
-date: 2019-03-17T19:31:20.591Z
+date: 2023-07-24T19:21:50.393Z
 cats:
-  - description: 'Maru is a Scottish Fold from Japan, and he loves boxes.'
+  - description: Countries
+    name: "11"
+  - description: Cities
+    name: "371"
+  - description: Sub-cities
-    name: Maru (まる)
+    name: "1436"
-  - description: Lil Bub is an American celebrity cat known for her unique appearance.
-    name: Lil Bub
+  - name: "570"
-  - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance.'
-    name: Grumpy cat (Tardar Sauce)
+    description: Variables
 ---
-Welcome to my awesome page about cats of the internet.

-This page is built with NextJS, and content is managed in Decap CMS
+The **Salud Urbana en América Latina** (SALURBAL) Project is funded by the Wellcome Trust to study the ways urban environments and urban policies impact health.
+Since 2017, SALURBAL has worked to compile and harmonize data on social, economic, environmental, and health conditions for nearly 400 cities across Latin America.

+This data is free and publicly available and can be used to describe and study associations between the built, social, and natural environments and urban health across the region.